Handy tips on tipping customs, shopping hours, restaurant etiquette, taxi and transport, and more

 French food is, of course, the best in the world.
 Joking aside, food plays a very important role in France.
 You can still find many open-air markets where people shop for food, but even in supermarkets the food range and quality is often impressive.

-This sometimes leads to that foreigners can think French food lack in “flavours”.
+This sometimes leads to that foreigners can think French food lacks in “flavours”.
 This is a mistake.
 In fact, the food is cooked to bring out the delicate and delicious flavours of the ingredients.
 Adding a spicy barbecue sauce or too much spices and salt would be like putting too much makeup on or body-building with steroids.
 Not good.

 The chef has created the food for you, according to how he thinks best.
 You often have to ask for salt and pepper in more luxurious restaurants.